MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/plan-your-deployment/requirements-for-your-environment/server-requirements.md

 > Sie nun auch müssen Sie SQL Server Reporting Services für den Monitoring Server-Role zu installieren.

 ### <a name="microsoft-exchange-storage"></a>Microsoft Exchange-Speicher
-Dateien mit Besprechungsinhalten, z.
-B. PowerPoint-Präsentationen, werden als Anlagen archiviert.
+Meeting content files, such as PowerPoint presentations, are archived as attachments.
 Wenn Sie Skype für Geschäftsdaten für Archivierung mit Exchange Kompatibilitätsdaten speichern möchten, müssen Sie Exchange für Ihre Exchange-Bereitstellung verwenden und stellen Sie sicher, dass die maximale Speichergröße Speicherung von der Besprechung Inhaltsdateien unterstützt.
 Sie müssen vor dem Bereitstellen und Aktivieren der Archivierung die Option Microsoft Exchange-Integration mit Exchange bereitstellen.

     If you choose to use Exchange storage, you do not need to deploy separate SQL Server databases for archiving, unless you have Skype for Business users who are not homed on your Exchange servers.
 If you deploy archiving using the Microsoft Exchange integration option, Skype for Business archive data is stored with Exchange compliance data only for the users who are homed on your Exchange servers.